andrewpareles/reelersio/README.md

 # reelerio

-Play the game: https://reelerio.onrender.com/ - might take a minute to load, be patient!
+Play the game: https://reelerio.onrender.com/ - might take a minute to load - be patient!

 Play as a fisherman and pull your friends (or enemies) into the black holes!